Winters Brass Band

 Today, Runnels County continues to be a predominantly rural community with a strong agricultural heritage.
 The county's small towns offer a glimpse into its past with historic buildings and museums, showcasing the history and culture of this resilient region in central Texas.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Runnels County, Texas.
+This timeline provides a condensed summary of the historical journey of Runnels County, Texas.